24 August 2023

 Allergen labelling requirements - The Food Information to Consumers Regulation

-labelling provisions.
-The Regulation states that for prepacked food, allergens must be emphasised in the ingredients list through a typeset that
+other labelling provisions.
+The Regulation states that for prepacked food, allergens must be emphasised in the ingredients list through a

-clearly distinguishes them from the rest of the ingredients.
-The Regulation also states that where several ingredients originate from a single
+typeset that clearly distinguishes them from the rest of the ingredients.
+It is also stated that where several ingredients originate from a

-allergenic source, the labelling must make it clear for each ingredient.
-Where foods are offered for sale without prepackaging (including in the EU
+single allergenic source, the labelling must make it clear for each ingredient.
+Where foods are offered for sale without prepacking, the

-trigger an allergic reaction in susceptible individuals under the proposed conditions of use and are therefore exempt from the requirement to label
+to trigger an allergic reaction in susceptible individuals under the proposed conditions of use and are therefore exempt from the requirement